Terms and conditions

 The seller shall not be obliged to pay the buyer additional costs if the buyer has explicitly chosen a method of delivery other than the cheapest standard delivery method offered by the seller.
 Additional cost means the difference between the delivery cost selected by the buyer and the cost of the cheapest standard delivery method provided by the seller.

-The buyer is obliged to send the goods back or hand them over to the seller or the person authorized by the seller to take over the products within 14 days from the date of withdrawal.
+The buyer is obliged to send the goods back or to hand them over to the seller or the person authorized by the seller - to take over the products within 14 days from the date of withdrawal.
 This period shall be deemed to be maintained if the goods were handed over for carriage no later than the last day of the period.
+This period is considered to have been preserved if the goods were handed over for transport no later than the last day of the mentioned period.

-When withdrawing from the contract, the buyer bears only the cost of returning the goods to the seller or the person authorized by the seller to take over the products and also the cost of returning the goods, which due to its nature, cannot be returned by post.
+When withdrawing from the contract, the buyer bears only the cost of returning the goods to the seller or the person authorized by the seller to take over the products and also the cost of returning the goods, which due to its nature, cannot be returned by postal services.

 The buyer shall be liable for any reduction in the value of the goods resulting from the handling of the goods beyond what is necessary to determine the characteristics and functionality of the products.